Journey elements are points of communication and controls needed to create a journey:

 If the app is closed, the In-App will be displayed the next time the user opens the app.

 Splitter divides the journey into two separate branches based on segmentation.
 Choose a Filter from your Pushwoosh account to constitute the first segment.
 Customers who do not fall under Filter's conditions will go through the second branch of the journey.
-Each branch can include any elements following the True/False Splitter and end with its own Exit.
+Each branch can include any elements following the Segment Splitter and end with its own Exit.

 Wait for event element lets you set different communication scenarios based on whether a user triggers a particular event within specified time period or not.
 For example, to recover the abandoned shopping cart, set up the Wait for event element as follows: